EvanDLang/SHIFT-SMCE-User-Guide/docs/source/notebooks/intake_catalog_demo.rst

 Loading SHIFT Data with Intake
 ==============================

 The SHIFT Python Utilities library has a custom intake driver which provides a simple interface for reading in SHIFT data.
-The custom driver allows for common preprocessing operations to be incorporated into the data loading call.
-The SHIFT Python Utilities `Documentation <https://shift-python-utilities.readthedocs.io/en/latest/>`_ has installation instructions.
+The custom driver allows for common preprocessing operations such as orthorectifying and subseting with a bounding box or shapefile.

-Note: The library is rapidly changing and as new features are incorporated, the library will need to be reinstalled.

 This notebook demonstrates some of the basic xarray functionality.